ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 ## A selector for resolutions

-Clicking the `year` ID will take you to _its_ child selectors; there are none.
-It will not take you to an example year page, so you will have to click a year link yourself, say 2016, to design its child selectors as they only apply in the context of each year.
+Clicking the `year` ID will take you to _its_ child selectors, i.e. the things to scrape on every year page; there are none.
+Clicking `year` will _not_ take you to an example year page.
+But since its child selectors only apply in the context of each year page, you will have to click a year link yourself -- say, [2016](http://www.un.org/en/sc/documents/resolutions/2016.shtml) -- to design `year`'s child selectors.

-We will now create a selector which captures each element containing data for a single resolution, i.e. each selected item should be a row of the table.
+We will now create a selector which captures _each element containing data for a single resolution_, i.e. each selected item should be a row of the table.

 * id: `resolution`
 * type: Element